ds-vologdin/otus-software-architect/task05/README.md

 Users can request a new access token if they have an actual refresh token.
 The request must have an Authorization HTTP header with a refresh token.

+If the user gets from auth-sidecar request with code 403 Forbidden, then he must request a new access token in the Auth service.
 ## Create refresh and access tokens

 ![Create refresh and access tokens](https://github.com/ds-vologdin/otus-software-architect/blob/main/task05/img/create%20tokens.jpg)